As the Holiday Season approaches and the cold begins to creep in, the healthful promises of summer can quickly become a distant memory.

 Hydration tip 3: Drink purified water.
 Your liver is not only your body’s filtration organ, it’s also your hardest working organ.
 Help it out and filter your water before it enters your body to lessen the toxin load.

 Tip #4: Take your time.

 It takes about 20 minutes for your brain to receive the signal from your stomach that you’re full, so you might find yourself much more likely to reach for seconds if you eat too fast.
-Here are some of my best tips to slowing down:
+Here are some of my best tips for slowing down:

 - Schedule your meal times just like any other meeting to give your self time to slow down your eating process.
-For example, I block out 12pm-12:30pm as lunch time on my calendar so I don’t have to scarf down my food to make it to my next appointment.
+For example, I block out 12 pm-12:30 pm as lunchtime on my calendar so I don’t have to scarf down my food to make it to my next appointment.